fonoster/routr/docs/configuration/gateways.md

 > If using Redis this configuration gets stored in the database.

+For static IP authentication be sure to properly configure the `spec.externAddr` and `spec.localnets` in `config.yml`.

 ## Gateway Resource

 | Property | Description | Required |